korbinian90/CLEARSWI.jl/README.md

 [![Codecov](https://codecov.io/gh/korbinian90/CLEARSWI.jl/branch/master/graph/badge.svg)](https://codecov.io/gh/korbinian90/CLEARSWI.jl)

 # Susceptibility Weighted Imaging (CLEAR-SWI)
 Published at the [ISMRM as CLEAR-SWI](https://index.mirasmart.com/ISMRM2020/PDFfiles/3201.html).
-It provides magnetic resonance images with improved vein and iron contrast by weighting the magnitude image with a preprocessed phase image.
-This package has the additional capability of multi-echo SWI, intensity correction and improved phase processing.
-It can also work with classical single-echo SWI.
-It was developed to solve artefacts at ultra-high field strength (7T), however, it also drastically improves the SWI quality at lower field strength.
+It provides magnetic resonance images with improved vein and iron contrast by weighting a combined magnitude image with a preprocessed phase image.
+This package has the additional capability of multi-echo SWI, intensity correction, contrast enhancement and improved phase processing.
+The reason for the development of this package was to solve artefacts at ultra-high field strength (7T), however, it also drastically improves the SWI quality at lower field strength.

 ## Getting Started

 ### Prerequisites
 A Julia installation ≥ 1.3

-Magnitude and Phase images in NIfTI fileformat (4D images with echoes in the 4th dimension)
+Single-echo or multi-echo Magnitude and Phase images in NIfTI fileformat (4D images with echoes in the 4th dimension)

 ### Installing
 Open the REPL in Julia and type